veniceofcode/powershell_sp/README.md

-## An ansible playbook to run a powershell script that prints Hello, this is my script output on a windows machine
+### An ansible playbook to run a powershell script that prints Hello, this is my script output on a windows machine

-### To Run
+## To Run

 ` ansible-playbook -i inventory_windows.yml playbooks/win_ps_nc.yml `

+## Note
+Please update the machine info with your target host in the inventory file before running the playbook

 ### Example Output
 ```
 SSH password: